Review of Project AHO mod (non-spoiler version)

 Too damned many pressure plates

 The final major area you have to explore has a gazillion pressure plates in it.
 Seriously, I could barely take two steps without stepping on a pressure plate.
 This drove me absolutely bugfuck bonkers, because I was already having trouble finding my way through that area in general.
-Triggering traps or surprise mobs of automations every few steps slowed me down a lot, and frequently pushed the experience for me from “fun challenge” into “brutal slog”.
+Triggering traps or surprise mobs of automatons every few steps slowed me down a lot, and frequently pushed the experience for me from “fun challenge” into “brutal slog”.

 Overall story progression